Bradltr95/DemoApp/README.md

 password: '';

 HOW TO DEPLOY APP:
-1. Create a database named testdb, or users depending on which application you are loading.
+1. Create a database named userdb

-2. 'phpDemo' Create a table named users with the following columns:
+2. Create a table named users with the following columns:
   - id(auto)
   - username

-3. copy the folder to xampp/htdocs if using XAMPP
+3. Clone the phpDemo folder to your server directory

 4. Run the following url in your browser
   - localhost/phpDemo/